ligvigfui/ligvigfui/README.md

 - 👋 Hi, I’m @ligvigfui - Boldizsár NÉMETH
 - 👀 I’m interested in c# and rust
-- 🏢 I’m currently working at Gloster-P92 informatikai kft as an ASP.NET core and vue developer
+- 🏢 I’m currently working at Gloster-P92 informatikai kft as a .net fullstack developer
-- 🎓 I'm learning rust
+- 🎓 I'm learning how to be an adult :)
 - 📫 Reach me at nemeth.boldizsar0@gmail.com

 <!---